Skip to main content

 Written by Sam Lepak

 Although we can't give any tax advice, we can offer a few examples of how some companies that use Matter have approached the question.
-These are just examples -
+These are just examples — your finance department will need to determine the specific course of action.

 Gift Cards

 Some of our customers treat gift cards as taxable income.
 Others do not.
-Still, others treat gift cards as non-taxable as long as the total amount earned is below a certain amount per year (e.g., not taxable as long as total gift cards earned are less than, say, $1000/year).
+Still, others treat gift cards as non-taxable as long as the total amount earned is below a certain amount per year (e.g., not taxable as long as total gift cards earned are less than, say, $1,000/year).

 Charitable Donations

+Users receive a receipt via email for every donation they make through Matter.
 Your finance department is going to need to determine how to approach this, but we’ve seen a few companies take the following position on Matter donations:

-The donation is made by the company on behalf of their employee.
+The donation is made by the company on behalf of its employee.
 Since the employee never receives any cash benefit, there is no tax deduction or liability for the employee.
 Under this view, the company (not the employee) may be eligible for a tax deduction for the donation.

 Matter is not responsible for determining the tax implications of using our Rewards feature with your team.